preet801/About-preet801/README.md

 Self-motived IT Developer with education in computer science and experience in technical support.
 Analytical problem solver with a keen curiosity, a passion for learning and a strong attention to detail.
 Open communicator and collaborator works well in a fast-paced diverse team environment.

+Education

+Cyber Security and computer Forensics from Lambton College

+Bachelors of Computer Applications from G.G.S.I.P.U

 Certifications

 [CompTIA A+ ce certificate.pdf](https://github.com/user-attachments/files/19814609/CompTIA.A%2B.ce.certificate.pdf)